 - Orange Juice & Zest – Again fresh is best here, but you can substitute orange juice (unsweetened) from the carton.
-But since you’re zesting an orange here, it only takes a couple minutes to squeeze the orange juice fresh.
+But since you’re zesting an orange here, it only takes a couple of minutes to squeeze the orange juice fresh.

-- Tapioca – this is optional to slightly thicken the sauce, but I prefer to let the sauce get thick on it’s own because the flavor is more concentrated.
+- Tapioca – this is optional to slightly thicken the sauce, but I prefer to let the sauce get thick on its own because the flavor is more concentrated.

 - Green Onions & Sesame Seeds – these are mostly for garnish, but the green onions provide a welcome savory flavor that’s nice with the sweetness.